 Internet: A global system of interconnected computer networks that use the standardized Internet Protocol suite (TCP/IP) to facilitate access to a vast array of information and services, most notably the inter-linked documents of the World Wide Web, electronic mail, and other electronic collaboration services.

-Intranet: The collection of Web pages that can be viewed only by students, faculty, and staff of Texas State University-San Marcos.
+Intranet: The collection of Web pages that can be viewed only by students, faculty, and staff of Texas State University.
 These pages may contain material that is irrelevant to the public and material that is protected by copyright and privacy laws or policies.

 Logo: A graphical element (symbol, emblem, icon, sign, etc.) that together with its unique typeface constitutes a trademark or commercial brand that evokes immediate recognition of the logo’s owner.